Acorian0/devsettings/eclipse/Eclipse Configuration Reference Guide.md

 ___
 <a name="checkstyle_conf_file"></a>
-#Manually Configuring Checkstyle
+#Checkstyle Manual Configuration
 The following set of instructions will guide you through the process of creating a checkstyle configuration that works well with FindBugs plugin and with the Eclipse Code Formater itself.

 The settings below are the result of much research, discussion with other programmers and trial and error.
 Consider them as best practices.

+**Adjusting the Checkstyle plugin settings**

 1. Go to **Window → Preferences** and select **Checkstyle** on left menu list
 2. Select Sun Checks and press Copy…